GetSardonyx/Sardonyx-Server/README.md

 # Sardonyx-Server
 The server of Sardonyx.
+# Credits
+Credits to [@tnix100](https://github.com/tnix100) for help with server setup and security.

+Credits to [Meower Media Co](https://github.com/meower-media-co) for help with bcrypt.
 # Documentation
 **Note:** This documentation is a work in progress.
 Some details may be innacurate, or not helpful.
 ### signup